 But was yellow ever available as a factory color on the Willys CJ-3B?
 Well, I had seen two Jeeps which looked like they had probably been painted originally in the light Arena Yellow or the darker Transport Yellow (see bottom of this page.)

-Then I remembered this 3B which appears in Jeep CJ-3Bs on Film: The Rubicon Trail, 1955, from the year in which Transport Yellow was introduced as a Willys paint color.
+Then I also remembered this 3B which appears in Jeep CJ-3Bs on Film: The Rubicon Trail, 1955, from the year in which Transport Yellow was introduced as a Willys paint color.

 This Ansul dry chemical crash truck, on the other hand, was painted several different colors over its lifetime.
 The '53 CJ-3B started out in Woodstock Green, but was painted red and then later yellow for service at Islip MacArthur Airport on Long Island NY.
 See Ansul Chemical Crash Trucks in the "Fire Service Jeeps" section of CJ3B.info, for more photos.